This Cyber Security Guide is tailored for small scaled and large scaled organizations aiming to secure their IT resources from Cyber security threats.

 To mitigate against service disruption cyber threats, organizations need to deploy additional transit to their resources/facilities for instance increasing the bandwidth.
 Increasing transit capacity enables organizations to be able to withstand volumetric attacks up to a certain threshold without affecting users.
 It might also be vital to engage third party partners to help in blocking and filtering the network traffic.

 In order to build an effective cyber-security program, a commitment to people, the processes and technology is fundamental.
 These fundamentals ought to align with each other as a backbone of the program.
-Below are the most crucial steps;
+This Cyber Security Guide recommends the following steps;

 Identifying the types of data to store